 - Be original.
 You can make money by stealing landing pages and ads from other people.
 We all do it from time to time.
 But your biggest profits will come from your original ideas.
 If you steal, steal to learn and then innovate.
 If you really want make something happen, invent a new campaign style from scratch.
 The last time I did this I was able to run for several months before anyone caught on.
 Then hundreds of affiliates copied it and it was ruined.
 But it was a good run.
 Remember, there is no better way to get high ROI than to create an original idea.

 - Play it like a game.
-If you’re a gamer, throw your gaming console in the trash and play affiliate marketing instead or just go to Armchair Empire and get a better one.
+If you’re a gamer, throw your gaming console in the trash and play affiliate marketing instead.
 My first year in affiliate marketing, maybe even the first 2 years I didn’t realize I was making money.
 Campaigns were a game and profits were points.
 When it finally hit me that the points were money I couldn’t believe it.
 I was just playing a game.

 - Find a group of friends / Mastermind.
 Find 1 or more people you can talk with and share ideas on a regular basis.
 I spent my first 4 months in the business completely alone.
 Then I went to Affiliate Summit West in 2009 and met 3–4 guys.
 Each one of us had a different set of knowledge and we taught each other everything we knew.
 You will learn 10x faster that way.
 Find a few friends and share everything you know, there is plenty of opportunity for everyone.